Local Causal Discovery for Statistically Efficient Causal Inference: EMPIRICAL EVALUATION

 The first row of \Cref{fig:main_results} describes the number of CI tests for each method in each of the three settings: d-separation, Fisher-Z tests on linear Gaussian data and $G^2$ tests on binary data.
 In all settings, the number of CI performed by LOAD is consistently well below global methods, LDECC$^+$ and SNAP($\infty$) and slightly above MB-by-MB$^+$ and LDP$^+$.
 This is expected, since LOAD requires fewer tests than global methods due to not recovering the whole graph, but it requires more CI tests than local methods, since it focuses on a more difficult task, optimal adjustment set discovery.

+We report the computation time in the second row of \Cref{fig:main_results}.
+Our results show similar trends as the number of CI tests, but with LOAD and MB-by-MB$^+$ performing the best, requiring even less computation time than LDP, over all data settings except with KCI tests where SNAP($\infty$) performs best.

-The second row of \Cref{fig:main_results} describes the F1 score for learning the optimal adjustment set in each setting.
+The third row of \Cref{fig:main_results} describes the F1 score for learning the optimal adjustment set in each setting.
 This is the main quality metric our method is targeting.
 Our results using oracle d-separation tests empirically verify that LOAD is sound and complete in this task the same way as global methods and SNAP($\infty$) are, providing an F1 score of 1.
 On the other hand, local methods (MB-by-MB, LDECC and LDP) have an F1 score of 0 in terms of recovering the optimal adjustment set, which is expected since this is not their goal.
 On linear Gaussian data with Fisher-Z tests, LOAD outperforms all baselines and can consistently recover the optimal adjustment set almost perfectly.
 PC, MARVEL and SNAP($\infty$) still recover some of the optimal adjustment sets, while as expected local methods are still not able to learn any of the optimal adjustment sets.
-All methods struggle on binary data using $G^2$ tests, with PC performing best followed by LOAD, while other methods, including MARVEL and SNAP($\infty$), cannot recover the optimal adjustment set at all.
+LOAD similarly outperforms all baselines with KCI tests.
+All methods struggle on binary data using $G^2$ tests, as it is inherently more challenging for CI tests than linear Gaussian data, leading to more CI errors, as we discuss in \Cref{sec:ci_errors}.
+Here, PC performs best followed by LOAD, while other methods, including MARVEL and SNAP($\infty$), cannot recover the optimal adjustment set.

-The third row of \Cref{fig:main_results} shows the intervention distance results.
+The fourth row of \Cref{fig:main_results} shows the intervention distance results.
 Intervention distance provides a complementary metric for the quality of the optimal adjustment set discovery, since it focuses on the downstream task of causal effect estimation using the discovered (optimal) adjustment sets.
 The theoretical advantages of the optimal adjustment set are showcased when measuring the intervention distance on results for oracle d-separation CI tests.
 Here, methods that can recover the optimal adjustment set, including LOAD, achieve not only the lowest intervention distance, but also the lowest variance.
 On linear Gaussian data, LOAD outperforms all baselines in intervention distance, with LDP following closely.
 On binary data, PC has the lowest intervention distance, while LOAD is the second best with local methods MB-by-MB$^+$ and LDP$^+$.